Easter tornado threat poses safety dilemma during pandemic | Times Leader

 Community storm presented another problem.

-Although forecasters and the Alabama Department of Public Health advised people to seek protection in public storm shelters if faced with the possibility of twisters, some communities, citing COVID-19, said they would not open shelters on Sunday.
+Although forecasters and the Alabama Department of Public Health advised people to seek protection in public storm shelters if faced with the possibility of twisters, some communities, citing COVID-19, waffled on whether to open shelters on Sunday.

-In a video message posted on the town’s page, Alexander City Mayor Thomas Spraggins said residents of the central Alabama town needed to find a safe place on their own since public buildings wouldn’t be open as shelters because of the coronavirus.
+In a video message posted on the town’s page on Friday, Alexander City Mayor Thomas Spraggins said residents of the central Alabama town needed to find a safe place on their own since public buildings wouldn’t be open as shelters because of the coronavirus.

 “I’ll be praying for everyone to have a safe and happy Easter,” he said.

+A statement from the city’s police department on Saturday said shelters would be opened after all, with temperature checks performed and gloves and masks being provided to anyone entering.

-The decision against opening shelters was at odds with a message from Gov. Kay Ivey.
+The initial decision against opening shelters was at odds with a message from Gov. Kay Ivey.

 “Both the National Weather Service and the State Public Health Department remind Alabamians that the use of shelters and other resources take precedent, should the need arise,” Ivey said in a statement Saturday.